The Pulpit and the Sandbox

 Dec 9, 2025

 Fourteen percent of research makes it into practice.
 The other eighty-six percent is cited, celebrated, and ignored.
-And if you're in the lucky fourteen percent, you'll still wait an average of seventeen years.
+If you're part of the lucky fourteen per cent, you'll still wait an average of seventeen years for it to actually affect the world.

 Seventeen years.
 That's longer than many academic careers.
 Long enough for the graduate student who ran the analysis to become the department chair who ignores it.